 This week, President Trump sent to Congress a proposal to slash the USDA budget by more than $228 billion over 10 years, including $38 billion from farm programs.
 This proposal would fail agriculture and rural America, and for that reason…

 The president’s proposed budget is an assault on the programs and personnel that provide vital services, research and a safety net to America’s family farmers, rural residents and consumers.
 It is deeply disappointing that the president would propose such cuts,…

 Crop scouts from across Iowa and neighboring states brushed up on their skills at the 2017 Crop Scouting Field Basics program at the Iowa State Field Extension Education Lab May 16.

-Editor’s note: The following was written by Alejandro Plastina, Iowa State University ag economist, and Ann Johanns, Extension program specialist in economics, for the ISU Ag Decision Maker website.
+Editor’s note: The following was written by Bob Hartzler, Iowa State University Extension weed specialist, for the university’s Integrated Crop Management website.

 Pork and beef producers believe little needs to be changed with the North American Free Trade Agreement, and they have sent that message to the White House.